-- only allow traditional (hiking, berry picking, hunting etc.) activities, educational activities and scientific research within protected areas provided that they do not compromise the integrity of the reserve - prohibit all forms of new development such as mining activity, hydroelectric projects, forestry activity, agriculture activity, roads and trails and cabins and new structures.
+- only allow traditional (hiking, berry picking, hunting etc.) activities, educational activities and scientific research within protected areas provided that they do not compromise the integrity of the reserve - prohibit all forms of new development such as mining activity, hydroelectric projects, forestry activity, agriculture activity, roads and trails and cabins and new structures. - where forestry operations are within one kilometre of provisional and ecological reserves, wilderness reserves or provincial parks, modified operations may be necessary

-4.2.2.8 Outfitting
+4.2.2.7 Outfitting